-Labour and Employment Comparative Guide - - Portugal
+Labour and Employment Comparative Guide

 - there has been an abnormal and unexpected increase in activity; or

-- it is deemed essential to prevent or repair severe damage to the employer.
+- it is deemed essential to prevent or remedy severe damage to the employer.

 Overtime is limited to: